Mathematics in Year 2

 Living Things and their Habitats

-- Compare the difference between things which are alive, which are dead, and which have never been alive
+- explore and compare the differences between things that are living, dead, and things that have never been alive

-- Describe how seeds or bulbs grow into plants
+- observe and describe how seeds and bulbs grow into mature plants

-- Understand that plants need water, light and a suitable temperature to grow
+- find out and describe how plants need water, light and a suitable temperature to grow and stay healthy.

 Animals including Humans

-- Notice that all animals have offspring which grow into adults, including humans
+- notice that animals, including humans, have offspring which grow into adults

-- Identify and compare the uses of different materials including wood, metal, plastic, glass, brick, rock, paper and cardboard
+- Identify and compare the suitability of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, paper and cardboard for particular uses

-- Find out how some solid objects can be changed by squashing, bending or stretching
+- find out how the shapes of solid objects made from some materials can be changed by squashing, bending, twisting and stretching.

 Growing your own plants or flowers at home can be an exciting – if slow process for children to take part in.
 Why not try some quick- growing seeds such as cress or mustard, as well as something more substantial planted in the garden, and watch how the processes of growth are similar for all plants?
 At certain times of year you may also be lucky enough to witness some of the growth cycle in animals, such as tadpoles in a pond, or lambing season at the local farm.